drhsqlite/pikchr/doc/diamondobj.md

-This does work, and it has the advantage of being compatible with the original PIC and with GNU `dpic`, but it also has a number of weaknesses, one of which is evident in comparing the examples above: the labels aren’t as well-centered when manually drawing the diamond between the invisible bounding box’s cardinal points.
+This does work, and it has the advantage of being compatible with the original PIC and with GNU `dpic`, but it also has a number of weaknesses, one of which is evident in comparing the examples above: the labels aren’t as well-centered when manually drawing the diamond.

 Another is the need for that 150% fudge factor to the invisible box’s width, without which the labels would be truncated by the dimensions